 Remember, before reading the analysis, ensure you have listened to the recording, made your own notes and completed your own assessment of the case.

-This video recording looks at a patient who calls with asking for a prescription of omeprazole, who turns out to have chest pain requiring assessment.
+This audio recording looks at a patient who calls with asking for a prescription of omeprazole, who turns out to have chest pain requiring assessment.

 Introduces and checks identity